Aum Shinrikyo: Incidents before 1995

 The cult started attracting controversy in the late 1980s with accusations of deception of recruits, holding cult members against their will, forcing members to donate money, and murdering a cult member who tried to leave in February 1989.

 In October 1989, the group's negotiations with Tsutsumi Sakamoto, an anti-cult lawyer threatening a lawsuit against them, which could potentially bankrupt the group, failed.
 In the same month, Sakamoto recorded an interview for a talk show on the Japanese TV station TBS.
 The network then had the interview secretly shown to the group without notifying Sakamoto, intentionally breaking protection of sources.
 The group then pressured TBS to cancel the broadcast.
 The following month, Sakamoto, his wife and his child went missing from their home in Yokohama.
 The police were unable to resolve the case at the time, although some of his colleagues publicly voiced their suspicions of the group.
 It was not until after the 1995 Tokyo attack that they were found to have been murdered and their bodies dumped in separate locations by cult members.

 Kaplan and Marshall allege in their book that Aum was also connected with such activities as extortion.
 The group, authors report, "commonly took patients into its hospitals and then forced them to pay exorbitant medical bills".

 The cult is known to have considered assassinations of several individuals critical of the cult, such as the heads of Buddhist sects Soka Gakkai and The Institute for Research in Human Happiness.
-After cartoonist Yoshinori Kobayashi began satirizing the cult, he was included on Aum's assassination list.
+After manga artist Yoshinori Kobayashi began satirizing the cult, he was included on Aum's assassination list.
 An assassination attempt was made on Kobayashi in 1993.

 In 1991, Aum began to use wiretapping to get NTT uniforms/equipment and created a manual for wiretapping.

 In July 1993, cult members sprayed large amounts of liquid containing Bacillus anthracis spores from a cooling tower on the roof of Aum Shinrikyo's Tokyo headquarters.
 However, their plan to cause an anthrax epidemic failed, likely because they used a vaccine strain of Bacillus anthracis that is generally regarded as nonpathogenic.
 The attack resulted in a large number of complaints about bad odors but no infections.

 At the end of 1993, the cult started secretly manufacturing the nerve agent sarin and, later, VX.
 Aum tested its sarin on sheep at Banjawarn Station, a remote pastoral property in Western Australia, killing 29 sheep.